WebAssembly/design/Security.md

 or at worst a trap at runtime.
 Accesses to linear memory are bounds-checked at the region level, potentially resulting in a trap at runtime.
-These memory region(s) are isolated from the internal memory of the runtime, and are set to zero by default unless otherwise initialized.
+These memory region(s) are isolated from the internal memory of the runtime, and are set to zero by default unless otherwise initialized.This means that virtual memory plays an important part,saving one's running memory time during any file execution as well as non-affecting users machine in performance.

 Nevertheless, other classes of bugs are not obviated by the semantics of WebAssembly.
 Although attackers cannot perform direct code injection attacks,